Enhanced Excitation Energy Transfer under Strong Light-Matter Coupling: Insights from Multi-Scale Molecular Dynamics Simulations: Results Discussion

-Adding a radiative decay channel for the cavity mode excitations ($\gamma_\text{cav}$ = 66.7~ps$^{-1}$) restricts the distance over which polaritons propagate (Figure~\ref{fig:wp_off_512}e-g), but does not affect the overall transport mechanism, which remains diffusive, as evidenced by the linear increase of the MSD with time in Figure~\ref{fig:z_off}d.
-Because the excitation initially resides in the dark states, and the total contribution of the cavity modes remains low at around 0.1 (Figure~\ref{fig:wp_off_512}h), the overall lifetime of the excitation (Figure~\ref{fig:wp_off_512}h) is significantly longer than that of the pure cavity modes (15~fs), in agreement with the observations of Rozenman {\it{et al.}}\cite{Rozenman2018} Therefore, at the start of the simulation the propagation in the lossy cavity is similar to that in the ideal loss-less cavity.
+Adding a radiative decay channel for the cavity mode excitations ($\gamma_\text{cav}$ = 66.7~ps$^{-1}$) restricts the distance over which polaritons propagate (Figure~\ref{fig:wp_off_1024}{\bf e}-{\bf g}), but does not affect the overall transport mechanism, as we also observe a linear increase of the MSD with time (Figure~\ref{fig:z_off}{\bf d}).
+While the propagation in the lossy cavity initially is very similar to that in the ideal lossless cavity, radiative decay selectively depletes population from the propagating bright states and the wavepacket slows down, as evidenced by the expectation value of the displacement, $\langle z\rangle$, levelling off in Figure~\ref{fig:z_off}{\bf b}.
+In addition, since the maximum distance a wavepacket can travel in lossy cavities is determined by the cavity lifetime in combination with the group velocity~\cite{Lerario2017}, the broadening of the wavepacket is also more limited when cavity losses are included (Figure~\ref{fig:z_off}{\bf b}).
+Furthermore, even if the dark states do not have a significant contribution from the cavity mode excitations, the reversible transfer of population between the dark state manifold and the decaying bright polaritonic states, also leads to a significant reduction of dark state population in the lossy cavity as compared to the ideal lossless cavity (Figure~\ref{fig:wp_off_1024}{\bf d} and {\bf f}).
+Nevertheless, dark states still provide ``protection" from cavity losses as the overall lifetime of the photo-excited molecule-cavity system ($>$ 150~fs) significantly exceeds that of the cavity modes (15~fs).

-However, even if the instantaneous population of the bright polariton states remains low, cavity decay strongly competes with non-adiabatic population transfer into the dark states.
-With a significant fraction of the population that propagates via the bright states, decaying into the ground state, while population trapped inside the dark state manifold neither decays nor travels, the wavepacket slows down, as evidenced by the expectation value of the displacement, $\langle z\rangle$, leveling off in Figure~\ref{fig:z_off}b.
-In addition, because the maximum distance a wavepacket composed of bright polaritonic states can travel in the low-Q cavity is not only determined by the rate of population transfer into the dark states, but also by the group velocity in combination with the cavity lifetime, the broadening of the wavepacket is more limited as well (Figure~\ref{fig:z_off}b).